liftoffio/LiftoffAds-iOS/README.md

 #### CocoaPods

+**Only CocoaPods versions >= 1.10 are supported since the SDK is packaged as an xcframework.**

 The easiest way to add the LiftoffAds SDK to your project is via CocoaPods.
-This
-requires:

-- CocoaPods >= 1.10 (since the SDK is packaged as an xcframework)
-- mopub-ios-sdk >= 5.13

 Include `LiftoffAds` as a dependency in your PodFile: